 BEc LLB (Hons) Macq, LLM UNSW, PhD ANU

-George has written and edited 31 books, including Australian Constitutional Law and Theory and The Oxford Companion to the High Court of Australia.
-He has appeared as a barrister in the High Court in a number of cases over the past two decades, including Lange v Australian Broadcasting Corporation, the Hindmarsh Island Bridge Case and Plaintiff S157/2002 v Commonwealth.
-He has also appeared in the Supreme Court and Court of Appeal of Fiji, including in Republic of Fiji v Prasad on the legality of the 2000 coup.
+He has written and edited 34 books, including Australian Constitutional Law and Theory, The Oxford Companion to the High Court of Australia and Human Rights under the Australian Constitution.
+He has appeared as a barrister in the High Court in many cases over the past two decades, including on freedom of speech, freedom from racial discrimination and the rule of law.
+He has also appeared in the Supreme Court and Court of Appeal of Fiji, including on the legality of the 2000 coup.

-He has served on a number of public inquiries.
 As chair of the Victorian Human Rights Consultation Committee in 2005 he helped bring about Australia’s first State bill of rights, the Victorian Charter of Human Rights and Responsibilities.
 In 2007 he chaired a NSW Government inquiry into Options for a New National Industrial Relations System that produced the historic referral of State industrial power over the private sector to the Commonwealth.
-He also served on a High Level Advisory Group on Federal-State Relations to Kevin Rudd MP.
-More recently, he was a member of the NSW Government’s Panel to Examine Recall Elections and assisted the Northern Territory in its renewed attempt to become Australia’s seventh State as a member of its Constitutional Convention Committee.
+He has also served on a High Level Advisory Group on Federal-State Relations, was a member of the NSW Government’s Panel to Examine Recall Elections and assisted the Northern Territory in its attempt to become Australia’s seventh State as a member of its Constitutional Convention Committee.

 George is a well-known media commentator on legal issues.
-He has been a columnist for The Australian and the Canberra Times and an on-air analyst for ABC Television.
-He is currently a columnist for the Sydney Morning Herald.
+He has been a columnist for The Australian and the Canberra Times and an on-air analyst for ABC Television, and is a columnist for the Sydney Morning Herald.
 He also reviews science fiction and fantasy books for The Weekend Australian and Books and Arts Daily on ABC Radio National.